-Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Pastoral Studies (MPS) Program: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Spiritual Care and Psychotherapy Certificate: This category two certificate is awarded to students who have demonstrated the following: Depth and breadth of knowledge g) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; h) Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; i) Developed ability to: v.
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Psychospiritual Studies (MPS)Program: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Spiritual Care and Psychotherapy Certificate: This category two certificate is awarded to students who have demonstrated the following: Depth and breadth of knowledge g) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; h) Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; i) Developed ability to: v.
 Gather, review, evaluate and interpret information; and vi.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; j) Developed, detailed knowledge of and experience in research in an area of the discipline; Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
-Developed and critical understanding of their religious or spiritual heritage, including its sacred texts; history; traditions of thought/tenets of the faith; faith-based ethics; cultural and multi-faith contexts; and practice of spiritual-religious leadership; Developed awareness of current issues in global religious thought, life, and practice; Developed a thorough understanding of theory and practice of psycho- spiritual therapy and spiritual care- Spiritual Care & Psychotherapy Stream (SCP); Developed comprehensive and discriminating familiarity with at least one tradition within their faith focus; and Developed knowledge and familiarity with diverse religious/spiritual traditions.
-Depth.Through in depth research, experiential practicum and in-class activities students will demonstrate knowledge and integration of psychological theories and development, and of established theories in Spiritual Care and Psychotherapy in relation to spiritually integrated theory and practice.
-(CRPO, Entry- to-Practice Competency Profile [EPCP] #1, #5)Students will demonstrate thorough in-depth knowledge of one or more spiritually integrated modalities of psychotherapy, an ability to compare and contrast with other modalities and a capacity to integrate knowledge of comparative psychotherapy relevant to practice.
-(CRPO, EPCP #1)Students will demonstrate in- depth capacity to relate spiritually integrated modalities to at least one spiritually integrated modalities to at least one spiritual-religious tradition.Students will demonstrate competence in recognizing how oppression, power, privilege and social injustice impact communities, the therapeutic relationship and process and will develop skills to address these (CRPO, ETPC #1.5)Breadth: Students will demonstrate knowledge and integration of human,
+Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; j) Developed, detailed knowledge of and experience in research in an area of the discipline; k) Developed critical thinking and analytical skills inside and outside the discipline; and Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
+Developed and critical understanding of their religious or spiritual heritage, including its sacred texts; history; traditions of thought/tenets of the faith; faith-based ethics; cultural and multi-faith contexts; and practice of spiritual-religious leadership; Developed awareness of current issues in global religious thought, life, and practice; Developed a thorough understanding of theory and practice of psycho- spiritual care- Spiritual Care & Psychotherapy Stream (SCP); Developed comprehensive and discriminating familiarity with at least one tradition within their faith focus; and Developed knowledge and familiarity with diverse religious/spiritual traditions.
+Depth.
+Through in depth research, experiential practicum and in-class activities students will demonstrate knowledge and integration of psychological theories and development, and of established theories in Spiritual Care and Psychotherapy in relation to spiritually integrated theory and practice.
+(CRPO, Entry- to-Practice Competency Profile [EPCP] #1, #5) Students will demonstrate thorough in-depth knowledge of one or more spiritually integrated modalities of psychotherapy, an ability to compare and contrast with other modalities and a capacity to integrate knowledge of comparative psychotherapy relevant to practice.
+(CRPO, EPCP #1) Students will demonstrate in- depth capacity to relate spiritually integrated modalities to at least one spiritual-religious tradition.
+Students will demonstrate competence in recognizing how oppression, power, privilege and social injustice impact communities, the therapeutic relationship and process and will develop skills to address these (CRPO, ETPC #1.5) Breadth: Students will demonstrate knowledge and integration of human, cultural, and spiritual diversity into their practice and hermeneutical analysis